stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 Embeddings are so captivating that my most popular blog post remains [king - man + woman = queen; but why?](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why).
 We have [word2vec](https://p.migdal.pl/blog/2017/01/king-man-woman-queen-why), [node2vec](https://snap.stanford.edu/node2vec/), [food2vec](https://jaan.io/food2vec-augmented-cooking-machine-intelligence/), [game2vec](https://github.com/warchildmd/game2vec), and if you can name it, someone has probably turned it into a vec.
 If not yet, it's your turn!

 When we work with raw IDs, we're blind to relationships.
 Take the words "brother" and "sister" — to a computer, they might as well be "xkcd42" and "banana".
-But with vectors, we can chart entities and relationships between them — both to provide as a structured input to a machine learning models, and on its own, to find similar items.
+But with vectors, we can discover relationships between them — both to provide as a structured input to a machine learning models, and on its own, to find similar items.

 Let's focus on sentence embeddings from Large Language Models (LLMs), as they are one of the most popular use cases for embeddings.
 Modern LLMs are so powerful at this that they can capture the essence of text without any fine-tuning.
 In fact, recent research shows these embeddings are almost as revealing as the original text - see Morris et al., [Text Embeddings Reveal (Almost) As Much As Text](https://arxiv.org/abs/2310.06816), (2023).
 Yet, with great power comes great responsibility - both in terms of how we use these powerful models and how we protect the privacy of the data we store and process.